-Super NOFA - a NOFA issued by the Department announcing availability of funding for one or more Designated Programs as required by AB 434 and Health and Safety Code section 53559, subdivision (c).
+Super NOFA - a NOFA issued by the Department announcing availability of funding for one or more Designated Programs as required by AB 434.

 Supportive Housing - housing with no limit on length of stay, that is occupied by the target population, and that is linked to onsite or offsite services that assist the Supportive Housing resident in retaining the housing, improving their health status, and maximizing their ability to live and, when possible, work in the community.